enviodev/docs/blog/2024-09-02-envio-community-update-aug-2024.md

 The traditional approach to blockchain data retrieval uses RPC methods to extract data.
 This method, while functional, is far from efficient when querying lots of data.
 More info on this [here](https://docs.envio.dev/blog#the-blockchain-data-retrieval-challenge).

-## Version 2.1.4 now available 🚀
+## Version 2.2.0 now available 🚀

-We are excited to announce that the current release is **v.2.1.4**!
+We are excited to announce that the current release is **v.2.2.0**!

 **What's changed?**

-By replacing lists with arrays in v2.1.0 it incurred a significant performance regression due to using Array.slice method.
-This removes the use of Array.slice and improves performance.
+- By replacing lists with arrays in v2.1.0 it incurred a significant performance regression due to using Array.slice method.
+We removed the use of Array.slice which significantly improves performance.

-- Refactor array slicing code to reversed arrays with pop.
+- Updated Viem version to the latest V2 to fix type conflicts with the Viem version on user-side. *Be careful if you're using Viem V1 in your indexer handlers.
+This change might cause unexpected behavior.*
-- Bumped Fuel package version to 2.2.3
+- Bumped Fuel package version to 2.2.3 and work on merging fuel codebase into evm codebase.
+- Added script to help update the chain list in Envio CLI for Quickstart.
+- Fix codegen with HyperSync/RPC endpoint in the config having a trailing slash.

 To stay updated with our latest releases and developments, give us a star on [GitHub](https://github.com/enviodev/hyperindex)!
 Your support is greatly appreciated! ⭐

 For more information and to view the full list of current and past release notes, click [here](https://github.com/enviodev/hyperindex/releases).

+**What's next?**

+- Wildcard indexing 👀

 ## Transition to HyperIndex v2 Hosted Service – Important Updates